K1ntus/Nicolas-Cage-Space-Simulator/README.md

 # Nicolas Cage Space Simulator #

-**Nicolas Cage Space Simulator**  is a simple game project written in Java8 based on the *JavaFX* library, and has been thinked for the worst famous actor ever, Nicolas Cage.
+**Nicolas Cage Space Simulator**  is a simple game project written in Java8 based on the *JavaFX* library, and has been thought for the worst famous actor ever, Nicolas Cage.

 This game had to be similar to [GalCon](https://store.steampowered.com/app/294160/Galcon_2_Galactic_Conquest/).